1. Object Oriented Programming in Java

 }

-· All methods declared by an interface are implicitly public abstract methods.
+All methods declared by an

-• You must include the semicolon terminator after the method declaration.
+keywords. - You must include the semicolon terminator after the method declaration.

-• Any such field must be declared and initialized by the interface.
+subclasses that implement the interface.- Any such field must be declared and initialized by the interface.

-• You can omit any or all of the public, static, and final keywords in the declaration.
+- You can omit any or all of

 1.35.
 Implementing a Java Interface